 In the same fashion, they have removed the name beside and underwent many changes such as black, classic blue, metallic, and finally ended up with the matte black.

 For this purpose, do readily invest in good yet effective graphic designers who in turn will deliver you with the best output matching the ideology.
-On that note, visit my studio ,here and check my profile here for more information.
+On that note, visit my graphic design studio and check my profile here for more information.